 Children are at the heart of the company’s approach: Bouge de là offers them a beneficial and joyful dance experience, eliciting the full range of their senses and awakening in them the desire to embrace movement.
 The company aims to give as many children as possible the opportunity to discover dance, to express themselves through movement and to experience the thrill of dancing with others.
 The company hopes that this process of discovery creates a significant and lasting impact on their lives.

-In 2017, Bouge de là launched 26 cartes à danser, a unique educational and artistic cardgame that is very popular with the school community and families and has also crossed the borders of Quebec to find itself elsewhere in Canada and in Europe.
+In 2017, Bouge de là launched 26 cartes à danser, a unique educational and artistic cardgame that is very popular with the school community and families and has also crossed the borders of Quebec to find itself elsewhere in Canada, in Europe and in Brasil.

 In 2019, Hélène Langevin receives the Pris du CALQ | 2018/2019 Best choreographic work in Québec at the Prix de la danse de Montréal for her most recent creation, Through My Eyes.